this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 There are also some very nasty experiments on Kangaroos too.

-By permission of the Environment Minster
+By permission of the Environment Minister

 'Off-piste' killing of wildlife or government sanctioned killing of wildlife outside the published ATCW system includes the secretive killing of Koalas.
 This type of authorisation is used in an attempt to conceal a controversial cull such as the case for the 686 Koalas killed in the region surrounding the Great Ocean Road.